AirshipCMS/Docs/Quickstart-Guide.md

 ## Next Steps

 ### New Developers:
-Build your first classically-rendered Airship project containing 4 pages and 1 collection.
-Replicate the [Demo](https://classic-rendering.airshipcms.io/), by cloning/downloading the [Github Repo](https://github.com/AirshipCMS/classic-rendering.airshipcms.io) as a reference....

-Build a blog...

-Once you are comfortable
+- Download the Repository for a [Classically-Rendered Site](https://classic-rendering.airshipcms.io/) or [Classically-Rendered Blog](https://classic-blog.airshipcms.io/) and follow the guide to recreate one of these demo projects.
-[First Site Checklist](https://airshipcms.io/documentation/view/first-site-checklist) to familiarize yourself with how layouts, templates, asset management, and classic rendering works.
+- Complete the [First Site Checklist](https://airshipcms.io/documentation/view/first-site-checklist) to familiarize yourself with how layouts, templates, asset management, and classic rendering works.
 You just need a basic understanding of HTML and CSS to complete the Checklist Test.

 ### Experienced Developers:
 Once you have familiarized yourself with the basic login/serve/launch development cycle and have reviewed Airship [Documentation](https://airshipcms.io/documentation/view/introduction), you can build much more complex projects using the Airship API.
 Many Airship Developers utilize `gulp` or `npm` processes to create their own custom development workflows to perform XHR requests and render content from the CMS with custom templates, styles, and scripts.